 Song of the Sea

-Two sizes are given in the pattern.
+Two standard sizes are given in the pattern.
 The snug cowl would fit neatly inside your coat collar.
 You can wear the long cowl singly to look decorative and drapy, or twist it up double to be cosy.
-The long cowl is shown in the main photographs; the snug cowl is shown in the last two images.

 Knitted in the round, it is an easy piece for an intermediate lace knitter since there are no fancy stitches.
 It is more about the fun of watching the developing pattern unfold.

 A novice lace knitter with experience of knitting in the round on other projects would also find this a straightforward first lace project.